elastic/cloudbeat/dev-docs/CSPM-Cloud-Deployment.md

 docker.elastic.co/cloud-release/elastic-agent-cloud:8.7.0-046d305b
 ```
 > **Note**
-> make sure to change the agent docker image according to what you are using)
+> make sure to change the agent docker image according to what you are using

 At this point you should see your agent working in your docker and under `Confirm agent enrollment` section of the Flyout.

 ## 5. Discover
-- Go to Discover and make sure you have docs in the `findings` and `findings-latest` indecies, `findings-latest` can take a few minutes to populate.
+- Go to Discover and make sure you have docs in the `findings` and `findings-latest` indices, `findings-latest` can take a few minutes to populate.
 - If you do, congrats you have a working CSPM cloud deployment.